 insight-live.com/material/975">Lithium carbonate is now ultra-expensive.
 Yet the reactive glaze on the left needs it.
 Spodumene has a high enough Li2O concentration to be a possible source here.
 It also has a complex chemistry, but the other oxides it contains are those common to glazes anyway.
-Using my account at insight-live.com, I did the calculations and got a pretty good match in the formulas (lower section in the green boxes).
+Using my account at insight-live.com, I did the calculations on a recipe rescue and got a pretty good match in the formulas (lower section in the green boxes).
 Then I made 10-gram balls and did a GLFL test at 2200F (notice the long crystals in the glass pools below the runways).
-Not surprisingly, this recipe is very runny, that's why the tiny yellow crystals grow during cooling.
-The new version fires very similar, perhaps better.
+Not surprisingly, this recipe is very runny; that's why the tiny yellow crystals grow during cooling.
+The new version fires very similarly, perhaps better.
 Our calculated cost to mix this recipe in 2022 was $17.84/kg vs. $10.40/kg.
 But there is a practical cost: Poor slurry properties.
 The spodumene sources so much Al2O3 that 70% Alberta Slip had to be dropped to accommodate it!
 How does one use this type of glaze without ruining kiln shelves?
 Using a catcher glaze is one answer.

 Pages that reference this post in the Digitalfire Reference Library: